Analysis | Federal Reserve Put Itself Between a Rock and a Hard Place

 Third, Fed officials still view inflation expectations as well-anchored.
 In particular, the Fed’s Index of Common Inflation Expectations has risen very modestly and currently sits at 2.06%.

 Some measures of inflation expectations are well-anchored and some aren’t.
 And for those that are, there are reasons for skepticism about their importance.
-The fact that the five-year, fear-year TIPS breakeven rate hasn’t moved up much says little about the nearer term inflation outlook.
+The fact that the five-year, five-year TIPS breakeven rate hasn’t moved up much says little about the nearer term inflation outlook.
 All it means is that market participants expect that the Fed will eventually do its job and and push inflation back down to 2%.
 Similarly, the common index of inflation expectations may not be a good guide.
 Its history only dates back to 1999 and it has never moved much.
 Is this index a good one to get a timely read on inflation expectations?
 Or is it a lagging indicator?
 The jury is out.

 Fourth, Fed officials believe that the tapering of asset purchases needs to be completed before they can start raising interest rates.
 On the current taper path, this means no monetary policy tightening is possible until June.